-It’s only the end of April, but here in sunny San Diego it feels a lot like summer.
-And with the hot weather comes more outdoor activities; barbecues, beach parties, exercise, etc. At this point, everybody knows the dangers of long term unprotected sun exposure, but there may still be some lingering questions or misunderstandings.
+Warm weather motivates us to have more outdoor activities; barbecues, beach parties, sunbathing, biking, running and much more.
+Everybody knows the dangers of long term unprotected sun exposure, but there may still be some lingering questions or misunderstandings.
 With so many different sunscreens to choose from, it’s hard to know what to look for.

 Sounds good, right?
 Well, the problem is that this can be very misleading because there are other factors that come into play; SPF only protects against UVB rays and not UVA rays which penetrate deeper into the skin and if you’re in the sun during peak hours (10am-4pm) you’ll burn quicker.
 Unfortunately the bottom line is that no sunscreen provides 100% protection.

 Why not just go for the higher SPF anyways, to be safe?
 Well, actually it’s NOT safe.
-You’re exposing yourself to more harmful chemicals without a real benefit of more protection.
-These chemicals can trigger allergic reactions, cause tissue damage, disrupt the endocrine system and cause cancer.
+You’re exposing yourself to more harmful chemicals without a real benefit or more protection.
+These chemicals can trigger allergic reactions, cause tissue damage, disrupt the endocrine system leading to hormonal disruption and cause cancer.

 A couple of ingredients to watch out for are Retinyl Palmitate and Oxybenzone.
 Oxybenzone has been linked to hormone disruption and cell damage that may lead to skin cancer and Retinyl Palmitate can speed the development of cancerous lesions on sun-exposed skin.
-For more information click here.
-So, if you see any mothers using SPF 100 on their kids-please let them know the dangers.
+For more information and references click here.

 With so much emphasis on sunscreen’s protection against sun cancer, it’s easy to forget the anti-aging benefits as well.
-A study published last year by the Annals of Internal Medicine, found that those who wore a broad spectrum sunscreen daily demonstrated 24% less skin aging than those who wore it more sporadically.
+A study published a few years ago by the Annals of Internal Medicine, found that those who wore a broad spectrum sunscreen daily demonstrated 24% less skin aging than those who wore it more sporadically.

 For a dramatic example of how the sun ages our skin, check out this photo of a truck driver who has spent 28 years on the road.

-So there you have it -everything you need to know before you go out and enjoy the weather.
-Now, go and rock that bikini!
+So there you have it -everything you need to know before you go out and enjoy the weather!